ceph/ceph/doc/dev/index.rst

 Build/Ops Ken Dreyer      ktdreyer
 ========= =============== =============

-The Ceph-specific acronyms in the table are explained under `Architecture`_, below.
+The Ceph-specific acronyms in the table are explained in :doc:`/architecture`.

 History
 -------